Quotes Fit for a Trailer

-- NBC: a similar thing for their Thursday night block, "Comedy night done right.
+- NBC did a similar thing for their Thursday night block, only with the sentence "Comedy night done right.
 All night on NBC."

 - An ad for the ITV adaptation of Agatha Christie's The Secret of Chimneys had the announcer suggest that the audience could try solving the mystery before Miss Marple, followed by a clip of one of the characters snorting in disbelief.

 - There used to be a Polish TV channel Minimax, which showed a lot of shows aimed at children and teenagers, and regularly has trailer-like teasers for its own programs in between ad breaks.
 These always ended with a line from somewhere in the show repurposed like this; for instance, the one for Doug ended with a line "Very funny" grabbed out of one of the episodes.

 - A 1988 trailer for Who Framed Roger Rabbit had the narrator announcing that a new cartoon character was about to appear on the scene.
 This is then followed by a minor character (in the context of the movie) dismissively saying: "It's just Dumbo!" - which is then followed by the narrator going: "No, it's Roger."

 - The trailer for the second half of Doctor Who series 6 featured a voiceover of Madame Kovarian describing the Impossible Astronaut killing the Doctor ... followed by the Doctor turning to the camera and saying "Haven't you figured that one out yet?"
 This is a scene from "Let's Kill Hitler", and he's talking to Amy about how River tracks him.